IgorHut/Getting-Cleaning-Data-Project-/CodeBook.md

 This code book summarizes the resulting data fields in `tidy_avg_act_sub.txt`.

 ## Identifiers

-* `subject` - The ID of the test subject
+* `subject` - The ID of the test subject.
-* `activityType` - The type of activity performed when the corresponding measurements were taken
+* `activityType` - The type of activity performed when the corresponding measurement took place.

 ## Measurements